 program developed by The Smith Family, Charles Sturt University and Monash

 University.
-It aims to support early childhood educators and parents to develop
+It aims to support early childhood educators, other early years professionals and parents to develop

 the mathematics skills of children in their care.
 This is done by noticing,

-exploring and talking about numbers, counting, measurements and patterns in
+exploring and talking about the mathematics that exists in

 their everyday lives.

 Program/practice descriptions and details: this is a two-day training course.
-Participants receive an educators' handbook and resource pack.
-Training consists of two modules over approximately six weeks, with an informal, in-service task to complete between modules.
+Participants receive an Educators' Handbook and Resource Pack.
+Training consists of two modules over approximately four to six weeks, with an informal, in-service task to complete between modules.

 Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.